Children's Hospital is part of the UPMC family.

 After suffering from these symptoms for two months, he saw David Keljo, MD.

-Dr. Keljo, director of the Inflammatory Bowel Disease Center at Children’s Hospital of Pittsburgh of UPMC, immediately diagnosed Zachary with Crohn’s disease.
+Dr. Keljo, director of the Inflammatory Bowel Disease Center at UPMC Children's Hospital of Pittsburgh, immediately diagnosed Zachary with Crohn’s disease.

 Zachary’s mother was already familiar with Crohn’s disease.

 Doctors diagnosed Zachary’s half-brother, Collin, with Crohn’s at age 3.
 Collin’s condition had remained fairly well controlled with medication.